STATEMENT

 Multidisciplinary Site-Specific Botanical Artist

 My work grows out of years of hands-on labor with living materials.
-I came up in floristry, gardening, and large-scale botanical production, and these daily procedures of cutting, bundling, watering, arranging, repairing have become the foundation of my art practice.
+I came up in floristry, gardening, and large-scale botanical production, and these daily procedures of cutting, bundling, watering, arranging, and repairing have become the foundation of my art practice.
 I don’t separate the studio from the day job; the same skills, instincts, and forms of attention shape both.
-My installations and objects come directly from this lived experience with plants, soil, and the systems that keep them alive.
+My installations and objects come from this lived experience with plants, soil, and the systems that keep them alive.

 Documentation, especially process and time-lapse, functions as a parallel tool.
-It allows me to study the layered process of the making, the rhythm, and how a piece forms itself through repetition, labor, and inherited knowledge.
+It allows me to study the layered process of making, the rhythm, and how a piece forms itself through repetition, labor, and inherited knowledge.

 BIO

 Juan M. Villanueva is a New York–based multidisciplinary site-specific botanical artist whose work grows from more than three decades of hands-on experience across floral design, gardening, sculpture, and installation.
-A second-generation florist raised in a family of ranchers, makers, and craftspeople from South Texas, he works within a lineage where tending, building, and working with the land were daily practice.
+A second-generation florist raised in a family of ranchers, makers, and craftspeople from South Texas, he works within a lineage where tending, building, and working with the land were daily practices.
 These early forms of labor, repetitive, skilled, and often overlooked, continue to shape the logic and rhythm of his artistic process.

 Working with living and durable materials such as flowers, soil, canvas, and steel, Villanueva develops installations and objects that examine how environments hold memory and how maintenance, presence, and care become creative forces.
 His practice draws from inter-generational knowledge systems, including gardening traditions, floral craft, and the cultural frameworks he grew up with, integrating them into contemporary forms of sculpture, site-responsive work, and pedagogical projects.